 Failed deal to undo LGBT law marks rocky start for governor

-North Carolina's next Democratic governor already has seen several powers stripped away by the Republican-controlled legislature and a deal he helped broker to repeal the state law limiting LGBT protections fall apart.
-And Roy Cooper hasn't been sworn in yet.
+FILE - In this Thursday, Oct.
+20, 2016, file photo, Democratic gubernatorial candidate Attorney General Roy Cooper speaks with supporters at the Guilford County Democratic Party headquarters in Greensboro, N.C.
+Cooper, No...
+RALEIGH, N.C. - North Carolina's next Democratic governor has seen a deal he helped broker to repeal the state's law limiting LGBT protections fall apart and had several of his powers stripped away by the state's Republican-dominated legislature.
+And he hasn't even been sworn in yet.

 Add your comments below